-Some states don’t allow for excluded drivers, including Michigan and New York.
-In most cases, however, if the excluded driver gets into an accident in your car, he or she will become liable for any resulting damages.
+Some states, such as Michigan and New York, don't allow for excluded drivers.
+In most cases, however, if the excluded driver gets into an accident in your car, they will become liable for any resulting damages.

-In the second scenario, if you take your sister’s car for a joyride without her permission and get into an accident, she likely won’t be held liable for your criminal actions.
-But remember: if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may become liable both civilly and criminally.
-Also, if your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely be held liable.
+If you take your sister's car for a joyride without her permission and get into an accident, she likely won't be held liable for your criminal actions.
+However, if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may become liable both civilly and criminally.
+If your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely be held liable.